schallanne/git-workshop/README.md

 git push origin feature/arrow # then create
 ```

-> Note: It's not recommanded to rename a branch after a Pull Request has already been created.
+> It's not recommanded to rename a branch after a Pull Request has already been
+> created as it will close the PR.

 ## Improve the arrow

-Still on the `feature/arrow` branch, you want to improve the arrow so that it give the information of done todos.
+Still on the `feature/arrow` branch, you want to improve the arrow so that it
+gives the information of done todos.

-The goal is to colorize in green the number of equals in the arrow corresponding to the number
+The goal is to colorize in green the number of equals in the arrow
-of completed todos.
+corresponding to the number of completed todos.

 The previously added "arrow" `div` can be updated as bellow.